 - Take niacin at bedtime so that flushing will occur during sleep.
 If you are awakened by flushing at night, get up slowly, especially if you feel dizzy or faint or if you are taking blood thinners.
 Take aspirin or a nonsteroidal anti-inflammatory drug (NSAID) (eg, ibuprofen) 30 minutes before taking niacin to lessen flushing.

 - Diabetes patients - Niacin may cause the results of some tests for urine glucose to be wrong.
 Ask your doctor before you change your diet or the dose of your diabetes medicine.

 - Do not take large doses of vitamins while you use niacin unless your doctor tells you to.

 - Report any unexplained muscle pain, tenderness, or weakness to your doctor right away, especially if you also have a fever or general body discomfort.

 - Niacin may interfere with certain lab tests, including plasma or urinary catecholamine tests or urine glucose tests.
 Be sure your doctor and lab personnel know you are taking niacin.

 - Lab tests, including liver function tests, blood glucose, and serum creatine kinase tests, may be performed while you use niacin.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Niacin should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using niacin while you are pregnant.
-It is not known if niacin is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking niacin.